dive-into-machine-learning/dive-into-machine-learning/README.md

 When I read the feedback on my Pull Requests, first I repeat to myself, "I will not get defensive, I will not get defensive, I will not get defensive."
 You may want to do that before you read reviews of your Machine Learning work too.

+#### Thoughtful Machine Learning with Python - A Test Driven Approach by Matthew Krik

+Thoughtful Machine Learning with Ptyhin delves into machine learning code and algorithm application, as well as how to deploy to a production environment to scale.
+This book focuses on applying TDD and SOLID principles to machine learning with the goal of being to refactor our way of building stable, scalable, and easy-to-use models.
+Below are some of the algorithms covered:

+* K-nearest Neighbors
+* Naïve Bayes
+* Decision Trees/Random Forests
+* Support Vector Machines
+* Neural Networks
+* Hidden Markov Models
+* Clustering
+* Feature Selection
+* Feature Transformation
+* Bagging

 ----

 ## Collaborate with Domain Experts!